 Greatly relieved to be back I was finally able to relax since I convinced myself I could get back to normal and so eventually I did go to sleep; if such a thing is possible in a hospital.
 The next day when I woke I found the new capability was completely gone.

 When I got back home from the hospital I called my old roommate and friend B telling him what happened at the hospital.
 B and I attended the same university and shared an apartment when I was an undergraduate and he was a graduate student in Philosophy.
 When I described to him what happened B said to me, “Bill, you were having out of body experiences”.
-I had never hear of this before and had no idea what he was talking about but I recognized the truth of what he said.
+I had never heard of this before and had no idea what he was talking about but I recognized the truth of what he said.
 B directed me to checkout Robert Monroe.

 Doing that I discovered The Monroe Institute (TMI) and began to read one of Bob’s books2.
-I learned more about Bob Monroe’s Hemi-Sync technology; a mixed binaural audio system trademarked by TMI which Bob founded.
+I learned more about Robert Monroe’s Hemi-Sync technology; a mixed binaural audio system trademarked by TMI which Bob founded.
 Along with that I learned of the Gateway Voyager CD set and determined to find out what this was about.